1993 World Championships in Athletics – Women's 100 metres

 These are the official results of the Women's 100 metres event at the 1993 IAAF World Championships in Stuttgart, Germany.
 There were a total number of 55 participating athletes, with seven qualifying heats, and the final was held on Monday 16 August.

+The gold medallist (Devers) and the silver medallist (Ottey) were given the same time.
+As of 2024, the only other time this has happened in the women's 100 metres at these championships was in 2007.